pk-hack/CoilSnake/DEVELOPMENT.md

 ### Using a virtual machine

-For Windows, you may instead want to follow the steps from a fresh virtual machine.
+For Windows, you have the option to instead follow the steps from a fresh virtual machine.
 You can start up a new Windows 10 VM by the following command: `vagrant up windows`

 To make a Ubuntu VM, you can follow these instructions: